tombye/trexit/_posts/2017-09-03-preparing-for-the-camino.markdown

 Here's what we've done.

-## Visited online Camino forums
+## 1. Visited online Camino forums.

-[Online Camino forums like this one](https://www.caminodesantiago.me/community/threads/st-jean-to-roncesvalles.20124/) are a great way to get an idea of what it might be like.
+[Camino forums like this one](https://www.caminodesantiago.me/community/threads/st-jean-to-roncesvalles.20124/) are a great way to get an idea of what it might be like.

-## Bought a tiny book of Camino maps
+## 2. Bought a tiny book of Camino maps.

 ![Front cover of our Camino de Santiago maps book](https://github.com/tombye/trexit/raw/gh-pages/assets/images/camino-de-santiago-book-of-maps-front.jpg)

 ![Inside our Camino de Santiago maps book showing a map of the first route](https://github.com/tombye/trexit/raw/gh-pages/assets/images/camino-de-santiago-book-of-maps-inside.jpg)

-## Brought smaller bags
+## 3. Brought smaller bags.

 We swapped out our big, heavy bags for smaller ones that weigh half as much.

-## Visited the pilgrim's office
+## 4. Visited the pilgrim's office.

-They offer route advice and give you your pilgrim passports with your first stamp.
+The volunteers in the pilgrim's office provide route advice and give you a pilgrim passport with your very first stamp.

 ![Pilgrim passports with their first stamp](https://github.com/tombye/trexit/raw/gh-pages/assets/images/pilgrim-passports.jpg)

-## Bought walking poles
+## 5. Bought walking poles.

-To help with the steep climbs and descents.
+Roz bought poles in Saint-Jean-Pied-de-Port to help with the steep climbs and descents.

 ![Roz with her walking poles](https://github.com/tombye/trexit/raw/gh-pages/assets/images/roz-with-poles.jpg)